slytomcat/yd-go/README.md

 STORY:

-I've made it as it is rather well-known task for me: I've made the similar indicator (GTK+ vesion) in YD-tools project in Python language: https://github.com/slytomcat/yandex-disk-indicator.
+I've made it as it is rather well-known task for me: I've made the similar indicator (GTK+ version) in YD-tools project in Python language: https://github.com/slytomcat/yandex-disk-indicator.

 DESCRIPTION: